 Free Beta HCG: Free Beta Human Chorionic Gonadotropin is a hormone released by the placenta after embryo implantation.
-This hormone helps in the development of your baby and keep the pregnancy going.
+This hormone helps in the development of your baby and keeps the pregnancy going.
 The levels of HCG go up fast during the first trimester.
 The levels are highest around the 14th week of the last menstrual period.

 Then the levels go down gradually.
 The amount of HCG in your blood can give information about your pregnancy and the health of your baby.
 After delivery, no HCG is found.
 More HCG is released in case of multiple pregnancies as compared to a single pregnancy.
-Low amount of HCG is released if the embryo is located other than the uterus i.e. ectopic pregnancy.
+A low amount of HCG is released if the embryo is located other than the uterus i.e. ectopic pregnancy.
 If you are pregnant and your HCG levels are going down abnormally, a miscarriage is very likely.

 PAPP-A: Pregnancy Associated plasma protein A is a protein produced by the embryo and the placenta.
 Low levels of PAPP-A can be associated with Down’s syndrome.
 Low levels may also be associated with low birth weight and early delivery.

-Hence an extra scan should be done to check the growth of baby if low PAPP-A is found.
+Hence an extra scan should be done to check the growth of the baby if low PAPP-A is found.
 Increased level of PAPP-A indicates increased risk of trisomy 21.
 Reduced levels of PAPP-A are associated with an increased chance of trisomy 18.
-If first-trimester PAPP-A level is less than 0.4 MOM then there is a high risk of adverse obstetrical outcomes like intra-uterine growth restriction, premature delivery, and stillbirth.
+If the first-trimester PAPP-A level is less than 0.4 MOM then there is a high risk of adverse obstetrical outcomes like intra-uterine growth restriction, premature delivery, and stillbirth.